 The crew began with a 2012 Mustang and then retrofitted it with a 1967 Mustang fastback replica body.
 From there, they added all kinds of toys that the average Mustang never have: heads-up displays with augmented reality in the windshield, two Kinects (one on the front and one in the rear) for tracking and live streaming video feeds, built-in 4G, an Xbox 360 console (for gaming definitely), touchscreen dashboard displays, and a rear windshield that serves as a customizable display that can play video, show images, and display messages.
 All of this is synced together with Windows Azure in the cloud and Windows Phone applications to control things.
 Microsoft guaranteed that their Project Detroit or “Micro-Stang” as nicknamed by WCC, includes “cutting-edge technology, never before used in automotive applications.”

 “We are so incredibly proud of this car, but we’re even more proud of what it represents – ingenuity, creativity and some great demonstrations of Microsoft technologies in cool applied scenarios,” said Sandquist.
 “Get excited, download the code and create your own device powered by hardware and software.”

-Click the link below for more pictures and video of this Micro-Stang.
-Better still, check out the specs of the classic 1967 Ford Mustang Fastback mentioned at the beginning of this article.
+Check out the specs of the classic 1967 Ford Mustang Fastback mentioned at the beginning of this article.
 With all the high tech fanfare, nothing beats the subtle hums of these wild horses.